cherryot02/studying-for-ComptiaA/README.md

 and so the day arrived and I failed the test.
 I scored arounf 649 (barely passed ahhaha) and passing score was 675...dang, that was 26 points difference but it doesnt matter because I mostly guessed and used my gut feeling--WHICH IS NOT GOOD by the way.

 Gave myself some pep talk.
-I have to get a good job, good pay, good life.
+I have to get a good job, good pay, and good life for me and my family.
 So I have to endure it and really put effort.

 So now, I am dedicating this whole repository for studying and also something I will look back on as reference.